Dreamoochy/SMOL/readme.md

 ---

 ### Supported Operating Systems
 MS Windows is the only supported OS.
-Tested on 32-bit edition.
+Tested on 32-bit and 64-bit edition.

+[^1] On Windows 10+ session lock != screen lock.
+The session considered locked when password box becomes visible.